ddnexus/pagy/docs/api/javascript.md

 ## Installation instructions

+1. Load the Javascript assets.
-1. Add the relevant extra
+2. Add the relevant extra
-2. Use JS helper in a View
+3. Use JS helper in a View

 See [extras](../extras.md) for general usage info.

+#### 1. Load / Initialise Pagy Javascript

+The strategy might vary, depending on what you're using: sprockets / or bundlers like (webpack-esbuild-rollup etc) / importmaps / propshaft etc - see [Javascript Readme Instructions](https://github.com/ddnexus/pagy/blob/master/lib/javascripts/README.md) for installation and initialization details.

-#### 1. Add the relevant extra
+#### 2. Add the relevant extra

 In the `pagy.rb` initializer, require the specific extra for the style you want to use: